Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The players do not recognize the name "Strahd von Zarovich."

+In addition to the letter, the players find three blank books with black leather covers, three spell scrolls (_bless_, _protection from poison_, and _spiritual weapon_).
+The chest still contains the deed to the house and a signed will which leaves the house and all other family property to Rose and Thorn.

 > [!design]- **Design Note: Removing the Deed**
 > Players who find the deed to Old Bonegrinder in the secret chest often come to the mistaken conclusion that looting the deed makes them the new owners of the mill.
 Such players are likely, as a result, to attempt to explore the windmill during [[Act I - Into the Mists/Arc C - Into the Valley]], triggering a conflict with the night hag coven and—through no fault of their own—a likely TPK.
 As such, the deed has been removed to help avoid this outcome.